The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 John 10:16 And other sheep I have, which are not of this fold: them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd.

-Allow me to share one important eschatological point for our theologians.
-The Lord said there would be one fold, and one shepherd.
-As surely as Jesus Christ is the one good shepherd, there is also one fold of sheep.
+Allow me to share one crucial eschatological point for our theologians.
+The Lord said there would be one sheepfold and one shepherd.
+As Jesus Christ is the one good shepherd, there is also one sheepfold.
 There is a doctrine saying the Jews are superior and God has a special place for them in the kingdom, i.e., the fold.
-Obviously, this is not true.
+This doctrine is not valid.
 The Jews will not have a special sheepfold separate from the Gentiles.
 There is neither Jew nor Gentile (Gal 3:28; Col 3:11).
-This is not to say God does not love the Jew.
-It is to say he loves the Gentiles equally.
-There is no one more important than you.
-He is the respecter of no man.
-He knows you and he loves you.

 The Good Shepherd